 Tech Company Management Skills

 What is the skill set of your corporate management team?
 If no one on the team has any experience with indirect distribution, for example, it’s going to be pretty tough to successfully build a working distribution channel in FOREIGN MARKETS which are far from home–in more ways than one.
-In this case, the most cost effective thing to do is to add someone to the top management team with the requisite skills and experience or retain a long term consultant.
+In this case, the most cost effective thing to do is to add someone to the top management team with the requisite skills and experience or retain an experienced consultant.
 Going without this direct hire or consultant often seems the cheaper route initially; but in most cases this end up being “penny-wise but pound-foolish” due to a lot of expensive mistakes in hindsight.

 Local Market Cost Structure